cds-snc/e-briefing-service/README.md

 For the Remote Sync feature, the E-Briefing App must provide an Authorization token to access the package download route.
 This token is stored in the `users` table associated with the main admin user.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how you can pitch in, and the process for submitting pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details